friquifund/website/pages/efforts.md

 Finally, our ambition is to provide help in any STEM-related area.
 Specifically, we are aware that a challenge some of the young STEM students face is not having access to IT material.
 In this area, we facilitate hardware donations to NGOs and students ({{ site.data.sitetext.hardware_donated }} so far).

-# Other related NGOs and efforts
+# Other related NGOs and efforts we are in contact with:

 Here is a list of other related NGOs, programs and companies in this space that we know about: